 I happened to traverse a broad rivers bank

 Twas a maiden who washed on the shores of the flow

-Whose lithe body danced with the
+Whose lithe body danced with the ebb and the flow

 7 Love Letters I'll Never Send1.
 It's six twenty two in the morning.
 I'm in the cold subway station on a ribbed steel bench with my head against the concrete and my feet propped up in their unlaced sneakers that have no brand, because I'm a thrifty person, not pretentious enough to be bothered by used clothing.
 My spiral notebook is pressed against my knees.
 I write with my left hand and it bothers the woman next to me, even though my elbow hasn't hit her.
 Her lips are pressed together into a thin line, sitting upright and stiff, with hawk eyes and hawk hands and a hawk nose.
 If she were writing to someone like you, she wouldn't look so hollow.